laravel/docs/migrations.md

     php artisan migrate:rollback

-You can also rollback specific number of migrations by providing a `step` option to the `rollback` command.
+You may rollback a limited number of migrations by providing the `step` option to the `rollback` command.
 For example, the following command will rollback the last 5 migrations:

     php artisan migrate:rollback --step=5